selfdual-brain/dexter-manual/source/07-executors.rst

 Space of executors research
 ---------------------------

+The space of all possible executor is vast.
+Dexter was created as a proof of concept tool for investigating the contents of this space.

-In the current version of Dexter we limit our attention to certain natural space of most simplistic executors.
-Our limiting conditions are:
+However, in the current version of Dexter, we limit our attention to rather "simplistic" class of executors, specifically, we require executors to be compliant with the following rules:

 **Rule #1: Equality of traders**
   Swaps chronology can depend only on the state of markets (i.e. it is not allowed that it depends on the state of traders).

-  This rule means that the exchange in not "biased" on trader's identity or other trader properties (such as wealth for example).
+  This rule means that the exchange in not "biased" on trader's identity or other trader properties (such as wealth of a trader for example).
   In lame terms it means that all traders are considered "equally important" by the executor - i.e. from the perspective of an executor, any trader is seen as "just an account number" (similar concept to "all citizens are considered equal by law in a democracy").
-Current balance of trader's account, past history of trading operations and trader's name
-  - all this cannot influence the path of DEX evolution that an executor is creating.
+In particular - current balance of trader's account, past history of his trading activity and trader's name - all this cannot influence the path of DEX evolution that an executor is creating.

 **Rule #2: Isolation of markets**
   Arrival of a new order generates swaps only on the market where this order belongs to.